sengkchu/mal-reviews-scraper/README.md

 ### Repo Contents:

-+ `anime.db` Sample database with the SQL tables created with ~5 pages of anime data scraped.
++ `anime.db` Sample database with the SQL tables already created with ~5 pages of anime data scraped.
 + `config.py` Configuration file for controlling the sleep times between each requests.
+	+ Default sleep times are set between 9-18 seconds, be courteous!
+	+ Studios, tags and anime data are scraped everytime, the number of pages on the reviews section can be controlled.
-+ `createtables.py` Generates the SQL tables for the above schema.
++ `createtables.py` SQL queries for the above schema.
 + `malscraper.py` Main Python script for scraping the data.
 + `requirements.txt`  Requirements for this repo.
 + `MAL-database-interface.ipynb` IPython notebook for interfacing the SQL database and viewing tables in pandas.